deefactorial/openmoney-api/README.md

 #Install

-Go to [couchbase downloads](http://www.couchbase.com/nosql-databases/downloads) and install the couchbase server
+- Go to [couchbase downloads](http://www.couchbase.com/nosql-databases/downloads) and install the latest couchbase server.

-Setup buckets with the names `oauth2server`, `openmoney_global`, `openmoney_stewards` create a primary index using GSI on the buckets.
+- Edit `install.js` with the administrator credentials for your couchbase server.

 ```sh